About Adobe Experience Manager

 Adobe Experience Manager pricing

-Adobe Experience Manager does not have a free version.
+Adobe Experience Manager does not have a free version and does not offer a free trial.

 Alternatives to Adobe Experience Manager